 Effects of Withdrawal

-Except as otherwise provided in this Agreement, after giving a withdrawal notice or a written notice to join in the withdrawal, the Withdrawing Party and Other Withdrawing Parties are not entitled to approve or participate in any activity or operation in the Contract Area, other than those activities or operations for which they retain a financial responsibility.
+Except as otherwise provided in this Agreement, after giving a Withdrawal Notice or a Written Notice to Join in the Withdrawal, the Withdrawing Party and Other Withdrawing Parties are not entitled to approve or participate in any activity or operation in the Contract Area, other than those activities or operations for which they retain a financial responsibility.
 The Withdrawing Party and Other Withdrawing Parties shall take all necessary steps to accomplish their withdrawal by the effective date referred to in Article 17.1 (Right to Withdraw) and shall execute and deliver to the Remaining Parties all necessary instruments to assign their Working Interest to the Remaining Parties.
 A Withdrawing Party and Other Withdrawing Parties shall bear all expenses associated with their withdrawal and the transfer of their Working Interest.

 Limitation Upon and Conditions of Withdrawal